-Pencil sketches of architectural subjects-the first quarter from photographs, the second from actual subjects.
-Pr., sophomore standing, architecture major or permission. - 135.
-Introduction to City Planning.
-W. (3) MacLaurin.
-Lectures on history and theory, including circulation system, recreation and open areas, public buildings, control of private development, new towns and garden cities.
-Pr., majors in Regional Planning or junior in Architecture. - 151.
-History of Architecture A. (2) Gowen.
+101-102-103.
+History of Architecture.
+A.W.S.
+(2-2-2) Herrman.
+The Renaissance; comparative study of the period in European architecture.
+Pr., 53.
+104, 105, 106.
+Architectural Design, Grade II.
+A.W.S.
+(5,5,5) Herrman, Olschewsky.1 Advanced problems in design done under individual criticism.
+Pr., Arch.
+Design, Grade L. 120-121-122.
+Building Construction.
+A.W.S.
+(2-2-2) Olschewsky.
+Lectures on building construction.
+Drafting room practice in working drawings.
+Pr., junior standing in architectural design.
+135. Introduction to City Planning W. (3) Lectures on history and theory, including circulation system, recreation and open areas, public buildings, control of private development, new towns and garden cities.
+Pr., majors in Regional Planning or junior in Architecture.
+151. History of Architecture.
+A. (2) Herrman.
 Modern architecture in America and Europe from the middle of the eighteenth century to the present time.
-Pr., 103. - 152-153.
+Pr., 103.
+152-153.
 Theory of Architecture.
-W, S. (2-2)
+W,S. (2-2) Herrman.
 Theory of architectural design, relation of composition and scale, planning.
 Pr., Arch.
-Design, Grade II. - 154, 155, 156, 157, 158.
+Design, Grade II.
+154, 155, 156.
 Architectural Design, Grade III.
-A,W, S. (5,5,5,5,5) Gowen, Pries.
-Advanced design under individual criticism.
+A,W,S. (5-5-5) Pries.1 Advanced design under individual criticism.
 Pr., Arch.
-Design, Grade II. - 160, 161, 162.
+Design, Grade II.
+160, 161, 162.
 Architectural Problems.
-A,W, S. (3 to 7 each quarter) Gowen, Thomas.
-Pr., 158. - 167-168.
+A,W,S. (3 to 7 each quarter) Thomas.
+Pr., 158.
+167-168.
 Materials and Their Uses.
-W, S. (2-2)
+A,W. (2-2) Herrman.
 Properties and design possibilities of materials of construction.
-Pr., 167.

-Hansen. - 169.
-Specifications and Office Practice.
-A. (2) Hansen.
-Specifications and all contract forms used by the profession; office organization and methods; ethics.
-Pr., 123 and senior standing. - 180, 181, 182, 183.
+Thomas.
+169. Specifications and Office Practice.
+S. (2) Specifications and all contract forms used by the profession; office organization and methods; ethics.
+Pr., 122 and senior standing.
+180, 181, 182, 183.
 Principles of City Planning.
-A,W, S. (1 to 2 ea.)
-MacLaurin.
+A,W,S. (1 to 2 ea.)
 Lectures and seminars on history, theory, objects, and scope of city planning; planning technique, development of a comprehensive plan, zoning, sub-division control, site planning, administration, and legislation.
 To supplement work in City Planning Design courses.
-Pr., major in City Planning. - 190, 191, 192, 193, 194.
+Pr., major in City Planning.
+190, 191, 192, 193, 194.
 City Planning Design.
-A,W, S. (5,5,5,5,7) MacLaurin.
-Problems in practical application of theory of city planning to design of towns, cities, and elements in community pattern, including housing groups, shopping centers, and recreational areas.
+A,W,S. (5,5,5,5,7) Problems in practical application of theory of city planning to design of towns, cities, and elements in community pattern, including housing groups, shopping centers, and recreational areas.
 Last quarter includes preparation of thesis material.
 Pr., major in City Planning.

-&lt;sup>2 General criticism and supervision of all courses in Design, Grades I, II, III and Advanced Design, are given by Professor Harlan Thomas, director emeritus of the school.
+1General criticism and supervision of all courses in Design, Grades I, II, III and Advanced Design, are given by Professor Harlan Thomas, director emeritus of the school.